fordaz/fordaz.github.io/_posts/2020-11-09-coin-change-problem-with-dp-variants-i.md

 This is not a tutorial on Dynamic Programming, but more of a practice session where we take few variants of the Coin Change problem, and step by step, break down the analysis into the fundamental insights that will lead us to put together a solution.
 If you are looking to brush up on DP or simply get started on it, these are two of my favorite resources [Tim Roughgarden's lectures](https://www.youtube.com/watch?v=0awkct8SkxA&list=PLXFMmlk03Dt5EMI2s2WQBsLsZl7A5HEK6&index=39&ab_channel=StanfordAlgorithms), as well as [Eric Vigoda's lectures](https://www.udacity.com/course/introduction-to-graduate-algorithms--ud401).

-The way we'll break down the analysis, is based on the following questions or steps:
+The way we'll break down the analysis is based on the following questions or steps:

 * How can we define the sub-problems?
 >DP is all about solving smaller sub-problems, so this is where we start.